 What can be done to repair generators?

 Not all equipment requires the same level of attention.
-However, regularly completing a very comprehensive basic maintenance prevents failure and extends the life of equipment.
+However, undergoing maintenance will prevent failure and extend the life of the equipment.

 So what are the common causes of generator failures?